April 27, 2022 (Updated: January 26, 2024)

-Jargon and professional language can be the same thing, or different, depending on how you use them.
-For example, when discussing content marketing, some writers might use terms such as search engine optimization (SEO), call-to-action (CTA), or pay-per-click (PPC).
+Jargon and professional language are sometimes interchangeable, depending on how you use them.
+This is evident in content marketing, where you’ll see some writers use terms such as search engine optimization (SEO), call-to-action (CTA), or pay-per-click (PPC).
 Those industry terms are examples of professional language that often appear when discussing content marketing and its various strategies.
-If your brand uses just the acronyms with no additional explanation, the professional language quickly turns into jargon.
+But if your brand uses only the acronyms with no additional explanation, the professional language can quickly turn into jargon.

-Here are some pros to using jargon in your content:
+Here are some advantages to using jargon in your content:

 Though some audiences might prefer jargon-free content, using it can help add value to the products or services you’re talking about.
 Consider an automotive content company talking about used cars.
 The common term “used car” is easy to understand, but it’s a little mundane, maybe even off-putting.
 Replacing the term with jargon like “previously owned vehicle” makes the product sound more interesting and sellable.

-Other examples include companies like Starbucks that use terms like tall or grande to replace common words like small and medium for its sizing.
-The jargon adds a layer of excitement for the customer.
+Other examples include companies like Starbucks that use terms like “tall” and “grande” to replace common words like “small” and “medium” for its sizing.
+It’s an iconic part of the company’s branding, plus the jargon adds a layer of excitement for customers.
 They might find additional value in what they’re buying because it sounds more luxurious, or they feel more prestigious or professional themselves by learning and understanding the industry jargon.

-Here are some cons to using jargon in your content:
+Here are some drawbacks to using jargon in your content:

 To determine whether using jargon for your content raises or lowers trust with clients, consider doing audience research.
 Poll your clients and followers for their feedback in your newsletter or on social media.
-CopyPress runs polls like these on our LinkedIn page to better understand the climate and current trends in marketing as told by real professionals.
+Then, apply the info to improve your content approaches, including tone, brand voice, and language.

 Whether you’re writing a piece of content or you’re talking with a client, making a connection is important to completing a sale.
 Sometimes, when you use jargon, you put up a barrier to that connection.
-For instance, if you’re talking to a client who doesn’t understand marketing, and has no interest in learning, someone who just wants to hire a competent company for the job, you might not discuss SEO and KPIs.
-Instead, you’d talk about how your services can increase trust in their brand and lead to more sales.
+If you’re talking to a client who doesn’t understand marketing and has no interest in learning, you’re probably not going to discuss topics like SEO and KPIs.
+Instead, you might talk about how your services can increase trust in their brand and lead to more sales.

 If you’re writing content for a general audience, it might be helpful to avoid certain jargon.
 But it’s also helpful to avoid other types of language too, such as:

-Here’s a list of steps to help you write for your audience without the use of jargon or buzzwords:
+Here’s a list of tips to help you write for your audience without the use of jargon or buzzwords:

 When you identify your audience, you have a better understanding of how to communicate with them.
 That’s because you know more about the language they use and the best way to attract their attention.
 A great way to identify your audience is by reading their comments.
 Look at the feedback customers leave on your social media accounts.
 Examine some of the product reviews they leave on your website.
 Study their language and see if there are any common words or phrases that they use.

-Another way to learn how to write for your audience is through customer personas, or fictional representations of customers who are most likely to buy your products or services.
-They include information like education level, career, and reasons for purchasing products or services.
+Another way to improve your content is by using buyer personas to paint a clearer picture of the types of customers who are most likely to buy your products or services.
+These profiles will include information like education level, career, and reasons for purchasing products or services.
 As you develop personas, you can have a better understanding of how your customers might talk or communicate.
 From knowing them better, you understand if they’d use a more complex vocabulary and how they’d like to learn new information.

 As you develop content, focus on the simplest way to talk about something.
 If you’re using fancy or complex vocabulary, the content might confuse your readers.
 When you use short and simple statements, your brand can communicate the information you need to share more clearly.
-This helps increase the readers’ satisfaction and makes it so they feel more engaged with your content.
-For instance, let’s say you’re writing about search engine optimization (SEO).
-The sentence, “SEO is the function of optimizing your website and content to increase its organic search traffic and garner attention,” isn’t the best definition for a general audience.
+This helps increase the readers’ satisfaction and helps them engage easily with your content.

 The best way to ensure your content is understandable and helpful is to ask for the readers’ feedback.
 When you publish new articles or blogs, add a section at the bottom where readers can leave reviews or comments.
 As they respond, you can see what type of content your audience prefers and the style of writing they like to read.